 All volunteers are asked to attend a one-hour orientation to learn more about our organization as well as current volunteer openings and organizational needs.
 Orientation sessions are held the first Wednesday of each month at 6:00 p.m. at the Vancouver Police Dept. East Precinct Community Room, 520 SE 155th Ave. (at corner of Mill Plain) in Vancouver.

 Minors under the age of 18 must be accompanied by a parent or guardian at Orientation and also at all volunteer activities.
 In addition, you must be at least 18 years old to work with our shelter dogs.
 Minors are able to work with our shelter cats.

 Once you have attended a Volunteer Orientation session and completed the necessary paperwork, our Volunteer Committee will contact you to schedule you for the tasks that you are interested in.

-Attention Students: Our 8th Grade and Junior School Project slots are full for this year, thank you for your interest.
+Attention Students: We do not have 8th Grade and Junior School Project positions, thank you for your interest.